-To help our communities reach a greater state of well-being by strengthening families through the delivery of community based, culturally specific services.
+To help our communities reach a greater state of well-being by delivering community defined, culturally congruent best practice services.

 The Village Project now provides mental health services for Monterey County, and their current goal is to continue a program implementing “Eagala”—an experiential approach where horses are incorporated into a person’s therapy sessions.
 The focus is on the ground in the horse pasture, where the horses are reins-free—deliberately unhindered, never ridden and allowed to interact with clients as they wish.
 With the support of professional facilitators, this creates a space for the client to reflect and make deep connections, regaining control of their lives.
 Horse interaction teaches relationship-building and trust in a free environment where nature provides an opportunity for a deep connection with oneself.
 The Eagala model honors the ethical considerations of the horse, and human well-being.